Moon Take a Hike New York City

 Hiking around New York City is more than just treks between high rises.
 In Moon Take a Hike New York City, award-winning writer Skip Card shows you the best hikes in and around The Big Apple—all within two hours of the city.
-Card offers details on public transportation options and clear directions on how to reach trailheads, as well as lists of his favorite hikes, such as:

 Let Card show you all the worthwhile hikes, from short, flat routes suitable for families to day-long, steep treks for more advanced hikers.
 Each hike profile contains practical information, including point-by-point trail navigation, contact information, facilities, fees, parking instructions, and an easy-to-use map for each trail.
 From Long Island up to the Shawangunks, from the Appalachian Trail down to New Jersey, your trip begins with Moon Take a Hike New York City.

 What’s inside Moon Take a Hike New York City